Sixth Grade Band/Orchestra

-Band and orchestra is intended to be a year long commitment and students should plan on being in band/orchestra for the entire year.
-This is a class that you sign up for, similar to an elective in Junior High.
-Students will not be allowed to withdraw before our Holiday Concerts in December.
-If a student does not feel like they want to continue with band or orchestra, there is a process for how to withdraw from the class including: a parent conference, discussion with the teacher, and an exit survey to be completed by the student.
-This process can start after December, if needed.
-This is because we strongly feel that learning to play an instrument takes a lot of time and it is not something that you can learn in a few weeks.
-Also, this is out of respect for your fellow classmates and ensemble.
-Every student is important and valuable in a musical ensemble and we value each student in the group!
+Band and orchestra is intended to be a year-long commitment and students should plan on being in band/orchestra for the entire year.
+This is a class you sign up for, similar to an elective in Junior High.
+Students will not be allowed to withdraw before the Holiday Concert in December.
+If a student does not want to continue with band or orchestra, there is a process for withdrawing from the class including: a parent conference, discussion with the teacher, and an exit survey to be completed by the student (Most of the time, we can solve any issues they are having by switching to an instrument that might be a better fit).
+Learning to play an instrument takes time and it is not something you can learn in a few weeks.
+Sometimes it just takes students a little longer to feel successful.
+Every student is important in a musical ensemble and we value each student in the group!

 Adam Uhlenhake, Band Director, firstname.lastname@example.org

-Nate Thompson, Smith music, firstname.lastname@example.org
+Caleb Vanden Eynden , Smith music, email@example.com

 Scott Forney, Harman music, firstname.lastname@example.org